lucpaul/EM_cycleGAN/docs/qa.md

 Many GAN losses do not converge (exception: WGAN, WGAN-GP, etc. ) due to the nature of minimax optimization.
 For DCGAN and LSGAN objective, it is quite normal for the G and D losses to go up and down.
 It should be fine as long as they do not blow up.

 #### How can I make it work for my own data (e.g., 16-bit png, tiff, hyperspectral images)? ([#309](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/309),  [#320](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/), [#202](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/202))
-The current code only supports RGB and grayscale images.
+The current code only supports grayscale images.
 If you would like to train the model on other data types, please follow the following steps:

 - change the parameters `--input_nc` and `--output_nc` to the number of channels in your input/output images.
 - Write your own custom data loader (It is easy as long as you know how to load your data with python).
 If you write a new data loader class, you need to change the flag `--dataset_mode` accordingly.
 Alternatively, you can modify the existing data loader.
 For aligned datasets, change this [line](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/data/aligned_dataset.py#L41); For unaligned datasets, change these two [lines](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/blob/master/data/unaligned_dataset.py#L57).

-- If you use visdom and HTML to visualize the results, you may also need to change the visualization code.

 #### Multi-GPU Training ([#327](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/327), [#292](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/292), [#137](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/137), [#35](https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix/issues/35))
 You can use Multi-GPU training by setting `--gpu_ids` (e.g., `--gpu_ids 0,1,2,3` for the first four GPUs on your machine.)
 To fully utilize all the GPUs, you need to increase your batch size.
 Try `--batch_size 4`, `--batch_size 16`, or even a larger batch_size.
 Each GPU will process batch_size/#GPUs images.
 The optimal batch size depends on the number of GPUs you have, GPU memory per GPU, and the resolution of your training images.